Designations Congruent with Things: Chapter 12

 Hermann is no stranger to sleepless nights.

-Newton falls back in a rapid and entire loss of tension that would be much more alarming if Hermann hadn’t been watching variations of this play out for hours without any obvious ill effects.
+Newton falls back in a rapid and complete loss of tension that would be much more alarming if Hermann hadn’t been watching variations of this play out for hours without any obvious ill effects.

 His own dreams have been difficult to bear in the aftermath of drifting—immersive, exhausting, unbearably intense, and permitting no insight into their own nature.
 He wakes unsure of whom he is, unsure, at the worst of times, of what he is.
-Historically, he had been an intermittently lucid dreamer, usually retaining or coming to a sense of awareness, of ownership over the random unconscious firings of his own well-ordered thoughts.
-Not so now.
-Now, his dreams plunge him back into the drift, back into a tripled perspective laid down simultaneously but apparently amenable to mental parsing.
-His dreaming mind seems to be prying apart three sets of memories as he sleeps and bricking them down into their own separate neural tracts.
+Historically, he’d been an intermittently lucid dreamer, retaining or coming to a sense of awareness, of ownership over the random unconscious firings of his own well-ordered thoughts.

 He’s certain that this is progress.